davewilliamson/firestarter/README.md

 firestarter
 ===========

+## Installation

+	Command Shell:
+    npm install firestarter

+    add a NON-PRIVILEGED USER called nodeserver (this user is switched to on execution)

+    In app:
+    require fs=require('firestarter');

+    When executing:
+    sudo node {app}

+## ** NOTE - INSTALLING THIS DOES NOT REALLY DO ANYTHING (YET!) **
+The code is useful to see how to spawn, and communicate with child processes

+## Description

 NodeJS client application spawner (with enhanced logging)

 Development project, designed for Linux distributions, that starts node projects (as a none privileged user [nodeserver], and using the [nogroup] group.